 The following instructions apply to the mobile apps for iOS and Android built in React Native.
 Download the iOS version here and the Android version here.
-Source code can be found at https://github.com/mattermost/mattermost-mobile.
+Source code can be found at the GitHub Mattermost Mobile app repository.

-If you run into any issues getting your environment set up, check the Troubleshooting section at the bottom for common solutions.
+If you run into any issues getting your environment set up, check the Troubleshooting section in the left sidebar for common solutions.

 A macOS computer is required to build the Mattermost iOS mobile app.